Annabelle-Metcalfe/south-wales-pottery-club/README.md

 * View the site on mobile devices
 * Follow the business on social media

-### User Stories

-* Charles is looking for a new hobby and is considering trying a pottery class so would like to find out if there are any in his area.

-* Emma is looking for new activities for her children and would like to find out class timetables.

-* Bronwen has been doing some pottery for some time and is looking for a new studio space, she would like to enquire about long term membership.

-* Michelle is looking for a unique experience gift and would like some more information on how to book.

-* Graham was referred by the local mental health team and is anxious about joining so would like to see photos of the studio before enquiring.

 ## UX - Scope

 ### Limitations Identified